 You’re more than welcome to submit to more than one category if you feel that your film is representative of multiple styles or genres.
 The earlier you submit, the lower the entry fee, so get your films in now!
 If you have any questions, feel free to contact us!

 Each category is awarded $150; winners will also receive a printed certificate of achievement!

-Progeny Film Festival will also be awarding several no cash, judges choice awards, as well as an audience award, in order to further recognize your accomplishments!
+Progeny Film Festival will also be awarding a no cash, judges' choice award, as well as an audience award, in order to further recognize your accomplishments!
 Winners of the following accolades will receive a printed certificate of achievement:

 *** YOUR FILM WILL AUTOMATICALLY BE DISQUALIFIED WITHOUT CONSIDERATION IF YOU DO NOT ABIDE BY THESE RULES AND TERMS. ***